rcav8tr/CS2Mod-ImprovedPieCharts/ReadMe.md

 The mod is translated into all the languages supported by the base game.

 There are no known mods with which this mod is incompatible.

+This mod can be safely disabled or unsubscribed at any time.